shm0011/Timesheet-filler-outer/README.md

 # Timesheet-filler-outer
-This will fill out your excel timesheet for you
-You can edit the cell assignments as needed
+This will fill out your excel timesheet for you, and you can edit the cell assignments as needed